 10. Port Macquarie, NSW North Coast

-Port Macquarie is the total package for off the beaten path Aussie experiences.
-Uncrowded, miles of surfing beaches, an 8km coastal walk, wild dolphin and whale encounters, vineyards, activities for families, and the most magnificent sunsets.
+Uncrowded, miles of white sand beaches with excellent surf, an 8km walk along the coastline, wild dolphin and whale encounters, vineyards, activities for families, and the most magnificent sunsets.

-Enjoy the sunsets on a Sunday with $10 jugs of beer at the Beach House on the waterfront.
+Enjoy the sunsets on a Sunday with $20 cocktails at the Beach House on the waterfront.
 Magical…

 11. Phillip Island, Victoria

-Most people head to Phillip Island for the penguins who march out from the sea at dusk each day to burrow down for the evening in the sand dunes.
+Most people head to Phillip Island for the penguin parade, which is a name given to a colony of penguins who march out from the sea at dusk each day to burrow down for the evening in the sand dunes.
 Too cute.

 12. The Grampians, Victoria